tobymarsden/adafruit-i2c-pwm-driver/README.md

 - `device`: Device name (defaults to /dev/i2c-1)
 - `debug`: Flag used to display high level debug messages (defaults to false)
 - `i2cDebug`: Flag used to display low level i2c signals (defaults to false)
-- `isMockDriver`: Whether to use import and use the real i2c driver or not (defaults to false).
+- `isMockDriver`: Whether to use the real i2c binding or not (defaults to false).
 This is usefull for compiling on non Unix systems that don't support i2c.

 `pwmDriver.init()`